-An annual appropriation ordinance (Appendix B-4) must be passed by April 1 of each year, for the period January 1 to December 31.
+Under Ohio Revised Code Section 5705.38, an annual appropriation ordinance (Appendix B-4) must be passed on or before the first day of the fiscal year unless a temporary appropriation ordinance is passed and a permanent annual appropriation ordinance is passed by April 1.
 The appropriation ordinance identifies the amounts that village council expects to spend on each line item (account) for the year.
 The village must have appropriations adopted to legally spend money.
 However, the total amount appropriated for each fund must be less than or equal to the total estimated resources for that fund.